 - Parkinson's doesn't directly cause people to die, but symptoms do get worse over time.

 How many people are affected by Parkinson's?

-- Every hour, someone in the UK is told they have Parkinson's.
+- Every hour, 2 people in the UK are told they have Parkinson's.

 - Most people who get Parkinson's are aged 50 or over but younger people can get it too.

 How is Parkinson's treated?